lotus-lab/intersection-observer/readme.md

 - 👌 Hooks - it's easier than ever to monitor elements

-- 👥 Uses native API - Intuitive to use
+- 👥 Uses native API

 - 📝 Written in TypeScript - It'll fit right into your existing TypeScript project